 THE SCHOLARSHIPS

-In 2022, the Castle Alumni/Community Association awarded three scholarships.
-The Castle Alumni/Community Association established a scholarship in honor of Hank Iida to recognize the community service provided by graduating seniors of James B. Castle High School and to support their pursuit of higher education.
+The Castle Alumni/Community Association established a scholarship in honor of Hank Iida to recognize the community service provided by two graduating seniors of James B. Castle High School and to support their pursuit of higher education.
 Hank Iida, a founder and past president of the Association, was known for his years of dedicated service to Castle High School and the Windward community.
-The newest scholarship was created with funds donated by the WCIT Foundation, which was created by WCIT Architecture to honor two of their late founders, Kevin Chun and Stan Takaki.
-This newest scholarship was established to honor alumnus the late Kevin Chun.

 WHO IS HANK IIDA?